SagedaMason/Student-Development/README.md

 # Attempt 2: Create and Insert Data into Table using SQL.
 Although I've inserted the data into a spreadsheet, I'm going to create a table and insert the data into SQL.
 Below is the code.

+First, I will list the code that I used to create the table.

 CREATE TABLE student

 test_id INT PRIMARY KEY